-- Comprehensive health and developmental history - Nutritional assessment - Height and weight and growth charting - Comprehensive unclothed physical examination - Appropriate immunizations according to the Advisory Committee on Immunization Practices - Laboratory procedures, including lead blood level assessment appropriate for age and risk factors
+- Comprehensive health and developmental history - Nutritional assessment - Height and weight and growth charting - Comprehensive unclothed physical examination - Appropriate immunizations according to the Advisory Committee on Immunization Practices - Laboratory procedures, including lead blood level assessment appropriate for age and risk factors. - Periodic developmental and behavioral screening using a recognized, standardized developmental screening tool. - Vision screening for preventive services.

-- Protecting children from exposure to lead is important to lifelong good health.
-No safe blood lead level in children has been identified.
-Even low levels of lead in blood have been shown to affect learning, ability to pay attention, and academic achievement - Periodic developmental and behavioral screening using a recognized, standardized developmental screening tool - Vision screening for preventive services.
 Only medically necessary services are covered.
-Pediatric routine vision services (one eye exam per year) is accessed by Members through the VSP network - Hearing screening for preventive services - Dental assessment and services - Health education, including anticipatory guidance such as child development, healthy lifestyles, accident and disease prevention - Periodic objective screening for social emotional development using a recognized, standardized tool - Perinatal depression for mothers of infants in the most appropriate clinical setting, e.g., at the pediatric, behavioral health or OB/GYN visit.
+Pediatric routine vision services (one [1] eye exam per year) is accessed by Members through the VSP network.

+- Hearing screening for preventive services - Dental assessment and services - Health education, including anticipatory guidance such as child development, healthy lifestyles, accident, and disease prevention. - Periodic objective screening for social emotional development using a recognized, standardized tool. - Perinatal depression for mothers of infants in the most appropriate clinical setting, e.g., at the pediatric, behavioral health or OB/GYN visit.

 Diagnostic services, treatment, or services Medically Necessary to correct or ameliorate defects, physical or mental illnesses, and conditions discovered during a screening or testing must be provided or arranged for either directly or through referrals.
-Any condition discovered during the screening examination or screening test requiring further diagnostic study or treatment must be provided if within the Member's Covered Benefit Services.
-Members should be referred to an appropriate source of care for any required services that are not Covered Services.
+Any condition discovered during the screening examination or screening test requiring further diagnostic study or treatment must be provided if within the Member's covered benefits services.
+Members should be referred to an appropriate source of care for any required services that are not covered services.

-Molina shall have no obligation to pay for services that are not Covered Services.
+Molina shall have no obligation to pay for services that are not covered services.